 Our dosing regimen is based on experience across dosing of standard TIL, genetically modified T cell therapies and both anti-viral and anti-cancer therapies generated using dendritic cell co-culture systems.
 Compared to standard TIL therapy, we use lower doses of cyclophosphamide and IL-2, which we believe will be better tolerated in advanced NSCLC and metastatic or recurrent melanoma patients with co-morbidities.
 The ongoing Phase I/IIa clinical trials do not use a standard dose escalation design since, as a personalized cell therapy product, cNeT yields will vary from patient to patient.
-Instead, the maximum number of cNeTs manufactured will be administered to each patient, within a 100-fold dose range of $1 \times 10^7 - 1 \times 10^9$ T cells.
-In addition, our trial protocol allows us the option to include an additional cohort for each of CHIRON and THETIS to evaluate cNeT in combination with a PD-1 inhibitor (pembrolizumab in CHIRON and nivolumab in THETIS).
-Based on the initial results from our on-going Phase I/IIa trials, we may opt to initiate the second cohort, enrolling an additional 20 patients into each trial, to evaluate the effect of combination of cNeT with PD-1 inhibitors.
+Instead, the maximum number of cNeT manufactured will be administered to each patient, within a 100-fold dose range of $1 \times 10^7 - 1 \times 10^9$ total T cells.